-The watersports centre is located between our two lakes.
-Our 51 acre lake with two islands is our...4.78 miles away
+The watersports centre is located between two...4.78 miles away

 Housed in a 17th century cottage in the centre of the beautiful village of Filkins, the Swinford...4.8 miles away

-The summer home of William Morris, Kelmscott Manor is a Grade I listed farmhouse, built around...4.82 miles away
+The summer home of William Morris, Kelmscott Manor is a Grade I listed farmhouse, built around 1600...4.8 miles away

 Marriotts Walk is in the centre of Witney, just off Welch Way, and offers High Street named shops...4.86 miles away

 St Peter’s, Filkins was built in medieval (Victorian Gothic) style in 1855 - 57 by George Edmund...4.86 miles away